 Cal Grants A and B are awarded by the California Student Aid Commission to entering and continuing undergraduate students who are U.S. citizens or eligible noncitizens and California residents.
-Based on financial need and academic achievement, these awards are applied toward educational and registration fees.
+Based on financial need and academic achievement, these awards are applied toward tuition and fees.

-Federal Pell Grants are federal aid awards designed to provide financial assistance to those who need funds to attend post-high school educational institutions.
-Undergraduate students who are U.S. citizens or eligible noncitizens are required by the University to apply.
+Federal Pell Grants are federal aid awards designed to provide financial assistance to U.S. citizens or eligible noncitizen undergraduates in exceptional need of funds to attend post-high school educational institutions.
+Students who file a FAFSA are automatically considered for a Pell Grant.

-Detailed information on other grants for students with demonstrated need is available from the Financial Aid Office, A129J Murphy Hall, (310) 206-0400, http://www.fao .ucla.edu.
+Detailed information on other grants for students with demonstrated need is available from the Financial Aid Office.